 During Strength Capacity, the work volume stays at around 5 reps.
 This provides enough time under tension to maximize the number of muscle fibers recruited during any given movement, while keeping the load high enough to stimulate a strength response.
 The Strength Capacity block is, therefore, tiring—but it is an essential bridge from the high-volume demand of Hypertrophy to the high-load demand of the Strength block.
-This block is especially great for endurance athletes, or athletes wanting to train not solely for either hypertrophy or strength.
+This block is especially great for endurance athletes, or athletes not wanting to train solely for either hypertrophy or strength.

 - VOLUME: Low

 The Strength block follows Strength Capacity and builds on it, kicking up the loading considerably.
 This is when athletes will feel their lifts start to get heavy.
 The Strength block develops the potential for maximum recruitment of muscle fibers during a movement, setting the stage for quicker and more powerful strength feats in later blocks.
 Athletes will continue to build low-velocity strength by increasing the force produced by muscle fibers during each lift.
 But while the loads are heavy, the volume is light and the rest periods between movements are long—so athletes should not be exhausted by the end of the workout.
 Leaving a sweaty mess on the gym floor may feel productive, but may actually hinder what the Strength block is trying to achieve.

 - LOAD: Very High